Relocating to Scotland | Expert guidance from property professionals

 It also takes roughly 45 minutes to get across both these cities by foot, and less for smaller cities such as Dundee and Aberdeen.

-Harking back to needs based buyers and having been one myself, feeling priced out of London and unable to live in the right space or location, it is no wonder that those requiring new homes are coming north for the quality of life – property-wise and beyond.
+Harking back to needs based buyers, often clients may feel priced out of London or other UK locations and are unable to live in the right space or location; it is no wonder that those requiring new homes are coming north for the quality of life – property-wise and beyond.